teymuri/scoript/adr/language_design.md

 - JSON covers inherently _most_ of the needs for describing a score (because it's syntax is near to XML).

 ## Cons
-- I will be restricted to the syntax json provides, e.g. can't define variables, can't have loops etc. The interface will be as static as json is.
+- I will be restricted to the syntax json provides, e.g. can't define variables, can't have loops etc. (the interface will be as static as json is).
+- No chance for re-using parts, like having violins in one file, piano in another and import them in a third file to combine (the interface will not be modular).

 ## Status
 <!---